Gabriel Magalhães: 2020–21 season

-On 12 September, the opening day of the 2020–21 Premier League season, Gabriel made his debut for Arsenal, scoring the second goal in a 3–0 win against Fulham at Craven Cottage.
-Following his performance in Arsenal's 2–1 win against West Ham on 19 September 2020, Gabriel was awarded Arsenal's player of the month award for September.
+On 12 September, the opening day of the season, Gabriel made his debut for Arsenal, scoring the second goal in a 3–0 win against Fulham at Craven Cottage.
+Following his performance in Arsenal's 2–1 win against West Ham United on 19 September 2020, Gabriel was awarded Arsenal's player of the month award for September.
 He won the award again in October after featuring in five of Arsenal's six games in the month.
 Arsenal manager Mikel Arteta spoke highly of Gabriel's early performances, saying "you move him from France to here at an early age, without talking the language, to adapt to a new way of playing as well... [but] he has done it really quickly and is showing a great mentality as well."

 Despite Arsenal's poor form in late 2020, Gabriel was awarded his third player of the month award in December after his performances in Arsenal's 1–0 win against Manchester United on 1 November and their 0–0 draw against Leeds United on 22 November.
 On 29 November, Gabriel scored his first goal at the Emirates during Arsenal's 2–1 defeat to Wolverhampton Wanderers.
 Gabriel received his first red card for Arsenal on 16 December in a home game against Southampton, after being given two yellow cards in the space of five minutes for fouls on Ché Adams and Theo Walcott.

 2021–22 season

 Gabriel played in all but three of Arsenal's Premier League games.
-He scored his first goal of the season in a 2–0 win at Leicester City on 30 October 2021.
+He scored his first goal of the season in a 2–0 win against Leicester City at the King Power Stadium on 30 October 2021.

-On 1 January 2022, he was sent off in the second half of Arsenal's home game against Manchester City, with the score level at 1–1.
-With Arsenal down to ten men, Rodri scored the winning goal for City in stoppage time to make it 2–1.

-He scored the only goal of the game as Arsenal beat Wolverhampton Wanderers at Molineux on 10 February, and also got the winning goal against West Ham United in a 2–1 win at the London Stadium on 1 May.
+He scored the only goal of the game as Arsenal beat Wolverhampton Wanderers at Molineux on 10 February, and also got the winning goal against West Ham in a 2–1 win at the London Stadium on 1 May.
 Gabriel finished the season with five Premier League goals.

 2022–23 season

-Gabriel scored the winning goal against Fulham on 27 August 2022.
+Gabriel scored the winning goal against Fulham in the Premier League on 27 August 2022.
 He had made a mistake that allowed Aleksandar Mitrović to open the scoring, but his goal in the 86th minute gave Arsenal all three points in a 2–1 win.
+His partnership with William Saliba was a cornerstone of the Gunners' success throughout the season.
 On 21 October 2022, Arsenal announced that Gabriel had signed a new long-term contract with the club.
 He scored the only goal of the game as Arsenal beat Chelsea at Stamford Bridge in November.

 On 12 March 2023, he scored against Fulham again, heading in Arsenal's first goal in their 3–0 win at Craven Cottage.
 This was his third goal in four games against the Cottagers.